Icinga/icinga2/doc/12-icinga2-api.md

 }
 ```

-Package names starting with an underscore are reserved for internal packages and must not be used.
+Package names with the `_` prefix are reserved for internal packages and must not be used.
+You can recognize `_api`, `_etc` and `_cluster` when querying specific objects and packages.

+Each configuration object stores the package source in the `package` attribute.

-### Uploading configuration for a Config Package <a id="icinga2-api-config-management-create-config-stage"></a>
+### Create a Stage: Upload Configuration <a id="icinga2-api-config-management-create-config-stage"></a>

 Configuration files in packages are managed in stages.
-Stages provide a way to maintain multiple configuration versions for a package.
+Stages provide a way
+to maintain multiple configuration versions for a package.
+Once a new stage
+is deployed, the content is validated and set as active stage on success.

+On failure, the older stage remains active, and the caller can fetch the `startup.log`
+from this stage deployment attempt to see what exactly failed.
+You can see that
+in the Director's deployment log.

 Send a `POST` request to the URL endpoint `/v1/config/stages` and add the name of an existing
 configuration package to the URL path (e.g. `example-cmdb`).